sploders101/simplydmx/Readme.md

 More details to come.

-## Platform support

-SimplyDMX aims to be cross-platform, and many of the decisions I am making are intended to support this goal.
-Unfortunately, I don't have unlimited time, and my first priority is to make something *I* want to use.
-As of now, SimplyDMX officially supports only MacOS.
-Once I get an MVP, my top priority will be expanding support to Linux and Windows.

-The current roadblocks to cross-platform support are listed below.

-* Midi
-    * SimplyDMX currently uses coremidi for MIDI integration.
-I tried using midir, but it just doesn't do what I need it to do.
-It seems overly-complicated and doesn't support multi-threading, async, or unique device IDs.
-Coremidi supports multi-threading and *persistent* device IDs, which can provide a significantly better UX with less effort on the platform I would be using for myself, so that's where I've decided to start.
-I would like to add more platforms, but I'll have to add backends myself individually, which takes time.
-    * Once I have the controls system implemented, I will refocus on other platforms, either forking midir to make it work or trying something like portmidi or rtmidi.
-    * Please do not submit any pull requests for new midi backends for the time being.
-I am still working out the design and the midi router's architecture is in flux, so merging in other backends will be more work than I'd like to invest at the moment.
-I will remove this bullet point once the design is finished, at which point I will gratefully accept pull requests.

 ## Testing

 The default frontend for SimplyDMX is a Tauri app.
 Tauri is like Electron, but lighter, with a better